 How do these leaders apply data as a year-round instructional driver instead of just a year-end report card?
 It’s a process that begins well before students walk through the doors each school year.

 At the start of the year, Principal Aundrea Johnson of Detroit Edison Public School Academy (DEPSA) knew she needed to make math a primary focus.
 She and ANet coach Marvin English looked at predictive assessments to identify gaps—but they looked for strengths, too.

 “Analyzing data for students’ strengths is powerful, because teachers can extend instruction from the foundational skills and knowledge students already have,” Marvin explains.

-He and Johnson saw that DEPSA’s students have strong procedural skills.
-“We’re very concrete at teaching procedural elements of standards,” Johnson says.
+Johnson saw that DEPSA’s students have strong procedural skills.
+“We’re very concrete at teaching procedural elements of standards,” she says.
 “But children were falling short when the level of rigor increased.
 Students struggled with application.”

 Meanwhile, ANet’s executive director for Michigan, Ronetta Wards, worked with Principal Robert Hines to redefine the role of data at University Yes Academy (UYA).
 In the past, Hines had taken a compliance view.
 “I was thinking about it before as: We need 75% of students to be proficient,” he recalls.
 “That's how I was thinking about it: We’ve got to have these numbers.”

 But Ronetta encouraged him to think about the meaning behind the numbers.
 “She said: Let's break this down past that 75%.
 How many kids?
 Which kids?”